ekmett/cadenza/test/README.md

 runtime was never mutated.
 [Exact mutations and assertion failures](mutation-checks-2026-09-22.json) are retained as evidence of these specific tests' sensitivity; this is not an exhaustive mutation score for the suite.

+A later source-cache check reused one cached SDK `Source` across live AST and bytecode contexts, inspected the executing roots through instrumentation, and revisited retained closures.
+Deliberately treating all backend options as compatible caused this test to reject the first bytecode context executing AST code.
+The older test called `Language.parse` directly and bypassed this cache;
+the replacement checks the public path that hosts actually use.
+This fourth mutation was also built only in an isolated temporary copy.